microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/markdown.md

 ### Linting

-To automate linting with `markdownlint` for PR [validation in GitHub actions](https://github.com/microsoft/code-with-engineering-playbook/blob/master/.github/workflows/markdownlint.yml) as we do in this repo, use the following YAML.
+To automate linting with `markdownlint` for PR validation in GitHub actions, you can either use linters aggregator as we do with [MegaLinter in this repository](../../../.github/workflows/mega-linter.yml) or use the following YAML.

 ```yaml
 name: Markdownlint